Install BDsensor

 -

-Copy this part to your printer.cfg and edit
+Copy this section into your printer.cfg and edit the

-, and don't forget to disable other probe parts, such as BLtouch.
-You can connect the BD sensor on the motherboard or tool head CAN module, -
+sda_pinandscl_pinin[BDsensor].
+Also, don't forget to disable other probe sections, such as BLtouch.
+You can connect the BD sensor to either the motherboard or the toolhead CAN module. -

 Change

-.
-This is only applicable to z tilt and PROBE_ACCURACY commands.
-The smaller the value, the higher the accuracy during probing, because the MCU does not read the BD sensor in the main loop in real-time like a normal stopper when homing.[BDsensor]
+speedin[BDsensor]to 0.8.
+This is only applicable for z tilt and PROBE_ACCURACY commands.
+The smaller the value, the higher the accuracy during probing because the MCU reads the BD sensor in the main loop during homing not as real-time as a normal endstop.[BDsensor] -

-To use the BD sensor as a limit switch when the Z axis homes, change
+To use the BD sensor as an endstop during Z-axis homing, change the

 Make sure there is

-Nozzle height is only suitable for setting in
+The nozzle height is only suitable to be set in

 Below is a configuration example.